-- (A) ASTM D 5582-00 (desiccator);

-- (B) ASTM D 6007-02 (small chamber); and

-- (C) Aalternative small scale tests that can be shown to correlate to the large chamber primary or secondary method tests as specified in subsection (g)(2) and are approved by the Executive Officer.
+- (A) ASTM D 5582-00(2006) (desiccator); - (B) ASTM D 6007-02(2008) (small chamber); and - (C) alternative alternate small scale tests that can be shown to correlate to the primary or secondary method tests as specified in subsection (g)(2) and are approved by the Executive Officer.
+ARB will list all approved alternative alternate small scale test methods on the ARB composite wood products webpage, including which composite wood products these methods are approved to test.

-(2) Correlation of Quality Control Tests with Large Chamber Primary or Secondary Method Tests
+(2) Correlation and Linear Regression of Quality Control Tests with Primary or Secondary Method Tests

-Each plant's quality control test results must be shown to correlate to large chamber primary or secondary method test results.
-The correlation must be based on a minimum sample size of five data pairs.
-If data shows variation from the previously used correlation, the manufacturer shall work with the certifier to evaluate the data to determine if a statistically significant change has occurred.
-If a change is noted, a new correlation curve will be established for the manufacturer by the certifier.
+Each plant's quality control test results must be shown to correlate to primary or secondary method test results.
+The correlation and linear regression equation must be based on a minimum sample size of five data pairs.
+If data shows variation from the previously used correlation and linear regression equation, the manufacturer shall work with the certifier to evaluate the data to determine if a statistically significant change has occurred.
+If a change is noted, a new correlation curve and linear regression equation will be established for the manufacturer by the certifier.

-(3) Target Operating Quality Control Limit
+(3) Quality Control Limit

-Manufacturers will work with their third party certifier to establish a Target Operating Limit (TOL) Quality Control Limit (QCL) at each manufacturer's plant for each product type and production line.
-The TOLQCL is the value for any approved small scale quality control test which is based on the correlative equivalent to the value in a large chamber primary or secondary method test permitted by the applicable standard. and incorporates an operational compliance margin-In addition to the QCL, an excursion limit shall be established to account for process and testing variation to keep the product's emissions from exceeding the applicable standard.
-In the event that a manufacturer produces product lots that consistently exceed the applicable TOLQCL, based on exceedance criteria established by the third party certifier, the certifier shall be notified promptly.
+Manufacturers will work with their third party certifier to establish a Quality Control Limit (QCL) at each manufacturer's plant for each product type and production line.
+The QCL is the value for any approved small scale quality control test which is based on the correlative equivalent to the value in a primary or secondary method test permitted by the applicable standard.
+The QCL shall be based on testing data collected no longer than 30 days after production, because the data must correlate with a primary or secondary method test that must be within 30 days of production.
+In addition to the QCL, an excursion limit shall be established to account for process and testing variation to keep the product's emissions from exceeding the applicable standard.
+The excursion limit should be based on the range in quality control data collected during the development of the QCL.